Generative diffusion learning for parametric partial differential equations: Introduction

 defined by the mapping $\EQOP:\SU\times\SA \to \mathbb{R}$.
 Here $\SA$ and $\SU$ are suitable spaces of functions over the domain $D$ for which the problem is well-posed.
-The input $a$ takes values in the input function space $\SA$ and $u$ is the corresponding solution taking values in the output function space $\SU$.
-A typical example where the proposed approach will be applied is the case when $a$ is a random field distributed according to a probability measure $\mu$.
-We give specific examples of PDEs later when discussing various benchmarks.
-For now we tacitly assume that the choice of $\EQOP$, $\SA$, $\SU$, and $\SV$ defines a well-posed problem.
-In other words, we assume that there exists a unique solution operator, or equivalently input-to-output mapping $\SOP: \SA \to \SU$ such that $u = \SOP(a)$ is uniquely defined and stable in the respective topology of the space $\SA$ and $\SU$.
-The overarching goal of the operator learning problem is to find an operator $\SOPA : \mathcal{A} \to \mathcal{U}$, parameterized by the parameters $\theta$, and approximating $\SOP$ in a certain sense.
-Once $\SOPA$ is learned, solutions to~\eqref{eqn:random-PDE} can be readily evaluated for a range of inputs thus avoiding repeated solves of the equation for different $a$.
+The input $a = a(\cdot) \in \mathcal{A}$ takes values in the input function space $\SA$ and $u = u(\cdot) \in \mathcal{U}$ is the corresponding solution taking values in the output function space $\SU$.
+A typical example where the proposed approach will be applied is the case when $a$ is generated by a random field distributed according to a probability measure $\nu_a$.
+We give specific examples of PDEs later when discussing various benchmarks in Section~\ref{sec:experiments}.
+For now, we tacitly assume that the choice of $\EQOP$, $\SA$, and $\SU$ defines a well-posed problem.
+In other words, we assume that there exists a unique input-to-output solution operator